 Footprint Layout - C. & N-W. Ry Small Terminal **** includes; Coal House, Coal & Oil House, Culvert, Depot, Hand Car set off, 2-story Section House, 130΄ Freight & Passenger Platform, Tool House, 60΄ Turn Table with a Cinder Pit, Well Pit, Water closets and a 47,000 gallon Water Tank.
 Drawing is 1) A size sheet.

 House - Ice with Icing platform •••• This is a freelance stand alone building which can be use with the “Three Story Generic Factory” to supply ice for reefers shipping products across the continent.
 Also included on the Plan-Set is an Ice Platform.
 Ice houses were found near a water supply where the ice could be cut into blocks in the winter.
 Since this was before “refrigeration” the insulating values of Ice House walls was very important.
 Studs were placed on the outside of walls because studs don’t have the insulating value of the state of the art insulation of the day, saw dust.
 Also note; no windows, small doors and a cupola to let summer heat out.
 Footprint is 9-½ʺ x 12ʺ with a 27ʺ long Icing Platform.
-Plan-Set includes: 5) 13" x 19" super B size plus 2) 9-½ʺ x 13ʺ super A size plan-sheets which includes a Bill of Material and a 3-D construction rendering.
+Plan-Set includes: 6) 13" x 19" super B size plus 2) 9-½ʺ x 13ʺ super A size plan-sheets which includes a Bill of Material and a 3-D construction rendering with foam board.

 Footprint Layout - Meat Packing Complex •••• includes; Animal Pens, Boiler House, Covered Stock Bridge, 3-Story Freelance Packing Factory, and Ice House, Stock Car Ramps, Reefer Icing Platform and a pile of coal.
 Drawing is 1) 13" x 19" super B size sheet.